 Vegetable spiralizer is a great addition to a health and wellbeing focused kitchen.
 You can make zucchini noodles, thin ribbons of carrots and beetroot, curly sweet potatoes and so on.
 It’s a great gadget to order form overseas as it doesn’t require power, so there are no issues with power plugs.
 I use mine on a regular basis.

-Single serve blender/smoothie maker is a perfect gift for those always on the run or with small kitchen space, as students.
+Single-serve blender/smoothie maker is a perfect gift for those always on the run or with small kitchen space, as students.
 Throw in some berries, coconut milk, nuts and some protein and breakfast is ready.
 You can pick one up on Amazon for under $30 or from your local department store.

 Colouring in book & pencils.
 These are not for the kids but for grown-ups, especially those that are stressed and overwhelmed.
 The process of colouring in has an incredible relaxation effect and is used as a tool to cope with stress and to unwind before bed.
-I love this colouring in book and you can get a bunch of fun pencils to go with.
+I love this colouring-in book and you can get a bunch of fun pencils to go with.

 Books & cookbooks.
 There are SO many wonderful books on the market.
-You can find my favourites for 2016 here, otherwise here is a list of my favourites at the moment.

-I am of course biased but I have to recommend my books: Eat Drink Paleo Cookbook and Happy Go Paleo, which are suitable to paleo and non-paleo cooks.
+I am of course biased but I have to recommend my books: Eat Drink Paleo Cookbook and Happy Go Paleo, which are suitable for paleo and non-paleo cooks.
 I also love Nom Nom Paleo’s cookbook, Melissa Joulwan’s Well Fed Weeknights, Sara Wilson’s I Quit Sugar Simplicious, Darryl Edwards’ Paleo From A to Z, Heal Your Gut by Lee Holmes, and Holistic Nutrition by Kate Callaghan.

 And more books: